 What is a Homestead Exemption?

-Homestead exemptions were created to help homeowners afford their annual property taxes.
+Homestead exemptions were created by State law to help homeowners afford their annual property taxes.
 When filed, the exemption will remove part of the value of your prinicpal residence from the home’s total value therefore reducing the amount of taxes owed.
 For example, if your home is appraised at $100,000, and you qualify for a $25,000 exemption (this is the amount mandated for school districts), you will pay school taxes on the home as if it was worth only $75,000.
 Taxing units have the option to offer a separate exemption of up to 20 percent of the total value.

 What is a Homestead?